mynl/aggregate/doc/2_user_guides/DecL/040_severity.rst

 * ``MEAN`` is the expected loss,
 * ``cv`` (lowercase) is a keyword indicating entry of the CV,
 * ``CV`` is the loss coefficient of variation, and
-* ``SHAPE1``, ``SHAPE2`` are the shape variables.
+* ``SHAPE1``, ``SHAPE2`` are the (optional) shape variables.

 The first form enters the expected ground-up severity and CV directly.
-It is available for distributions with only one shape parameter and the beta distribution on :math:`[0,1]`. ``aggregate`` uses a formula (lognormal, gamma, beta) or numerical method (all others) to solve for the shape parameter to achieve the correct CV and then scales to the desired mean.
+It is available for distributions with only one shape parameter and the beta distribution on :math:`[0,1]`. ``aggregate`` uses a formula (lognormal, gamma, beta) or numerical method (all other one shape parameter distributions) to solve for the shape parameter to achieve the correct CV and then scales to the desired mean.
 The second form directly enters the shape variable(s).
 Shape parameters entered for zero parameter distributions are ignored.

 **Example.** Entering ``sev lognorm 10 cv 0.2`` produces a lognormal distribution with a mean of 10 and a CV of 0.2.
-Entering ``lognorm 0.2`` produces a lognormal with :math:`\mu=0` and :math:`\sigma=0.2`.
-It can then be :ref:`scaled and shifted<dec shift scale>`.
+Entering ``lognorm 0.2`` produces a lognormal with :math:`\mu=0` and :math:`\sigma=0.2`, which can then be :ref:`scaled and shifted<dec shift scale>`.

 ``DIST_NAME`` can be any zero, one, or two shape parameter ``scipy.stats`` continuous distribution.
 They have (mostly) easy to guess names.
 For example: